apolloio/apollo-api-docs/source/includes/_enrichment.md

 }
 ```

 This endpoint enriches a person's information, the more information you pass in, the more likely we can find a match.
+It will deduct 1 email credit for each email found.

 `POST https://api.apollo.io/v1/people/match`